vitaly-t/prime-lib/README.md

 ### TypeScript

-Example of generating an array of all primes up to 17:
+Generating an array of all primes up to 17:

 ```js
 import {generatePrimes, stopOnValue} from 'primes-generator';